linq2js/rextive/packages/rextive/README.md

 ## 📖 Core Concepts

-Rextive is built on **three simple patterns**.
+Rextive is built on **four simple patterns**.
 Master these, and you master everything:

 ### 1️⃣ Single Dependency: Transform with `.to()`